-New Yorkers told to cover faces as U.S. coronavirus death toll tops 30,000
+U.S. coronavirus death toll tops 30,000, New Yorkers told to wear masks

 The restrictions have battered the U.S. economy, with mandatory business closures aimed at curbing the pathogen’s spread leaving millions of Americans unemployed.

-Fresh government data released on Wednesday gave another glimpse at the economic damage.
+Fresh government data released on Wednesday gave another glimpse at the damage.
 Retail sales dropped by 8.7% in March, the government reported, the biggest decline since tracking began in 1992.
 Consumer spending accounts for more than two-thirds of U.S. economic activity.

 In addition, output at U.S. factories declined by the most since 1946 as the pandemic fractured supply chains.